yast/yast.github.io/_posts/2022-12-02-d-installer-needs-you.md

 - YaST
 ---

+**This blog post titled 'D-Installer needs your help' was scheduled for Friday Dec.
+2nd.
+The plan was (still is) to give diffusion to it in several mailing list (and/or Slack channel) right after publishing it.
+But we postponed it due to [this issue](https://github.com/yast/d-installer/issues/350).
+We want to fix that before making too much noise.**

 Now that the headline got your attention, let's start with the good news - D-Installer development is progressing just fine.
 What's the matter then?
 To answer that question is important to make a difference between D-Installer itself and the live ISO image we provide for everyone to test it.